-One (1) week paid paternity/partner and adoption leave;
+Six (6) week paid paternity/partner and adoption leave;

-(iii) A further period of unpaid leave bringing the total period of parental leave (inclusive of any paid leave) up to 52 weeks with a right under the Fair Work Act 2009 to request a further 52 weeks of unpaid parental leave.
+(iii)ther period of unpaid leave bringing the total period of parental leave (inclusive of any paid leave) up to 52 weeks with a right under the Fair Work Act 2009 to request a further 52 weeks of unpaid parental leave.

 To be eligible for parental leave the employee must have had at least 12 months continuous service in accordance with NES as contained in the Act.

+Superannuation will also be paid for any period of paid parental leave (maternity, partner or adoption leave).

 An employee is entitled to take up to fifty-two (52) weeks parental leave (paid and unpaid) and request a further fifty-two (52) weeks of unpaid parental leave.
-This amount is reduced by any parental leave taken by the employee's spouse or de facto partner (including a former de facto spouse or former de facto partner, whether of the same sex or different sex).
+This amount is reduced by any parental leave taken by the employee's sp’use or de facto partner (including a former de facto spouse or former de facto partner, whether of the same sex or different sex).

 Employees may take annual leave or long service leave that is due them at the same time as parental leave.
-Employees are not entitled to take personal / carer's leave, compassionate leave or community service leave while he or she is taking unpaid parental leave.
+Employees are not entitled to take personal / carer's le’ve, compassionate leave or community service leave while he or she is taking unpaid parental leave.

-Return to Work
+30.2 Return to Work